 - Mathematics Electives The total number of approved math course units required for a math major is 13.
 Students should determine how many course units they still need for a math major after completing requirements 1 through 5 above.
 This will depend on which options have been chosen in completing the requirements.
 The remaining courses may then be made up from Math 210 and mathematics courses numbered 300 or above which are different from Math 475.
 One mathematics elective course unit may be taken from the list of approved Cognate Courses given outside the math department.
 Students who are double majors may take two Cognate courses units.

-Students may take Statistics 430 (or Systems Engineering 301), Statistics 431 (or Systems Engineering 302) and Stat 512, and count these courses as being within the Mathematics Department.
-Thus by taking Stat 430 - 431, Stat 512 or Systems Engineering 301-302, one does not lower the number of cognate courses one can take outside the math department, as explained on the page of Cognate Courses.
+Students may, for example, take Statistics 430 (or Systems Engineering 301 or Econ 103 or ENM 503), and count such a course as being within the Mathematics Department.
+Thus by taking one of these courses, one does not lower the number of cognate courses one can take outside the math department, as explained on the page of Cognate Courses.

-Example 2: A student is majoring only in math, took a freshman seminar, and completed the Advanced Calculus requirement bytaking math 410 and math 425.
+Example 2: A student is majoring only in math, took a freshman seminar, and completed the Advanced Calculus requirement bytaking math 425.
 This student thus takes the freshman seminar, 3 calculus courses, math 410 and 425 and four algebra and analysis courses in the course of completing the above requirements, for a total of 10 courses.
 They must take three further electives for a math major.
 Only one of these can be a Cognate Course, because the student is not a double major.
-If the student had taken 241 instead of 410 and 425, they would need to take four more electives.

 Planning your Mathematics MajorStudents who do not plan graduate study in mathematics or in a highly mathematics-related subject should, as a means of acquiring more background, consider Math 410, 420, 425, and 430.
 For glimpses of several beautiful mathematical subjects beyond the basic core, students should consider Math 350, 542, 548, 549, 580, 500, 530, 512, 480.